Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Apply for Licensure:

-Kansas teacher candidates will have to include a copy of their valid Arizona teaching license as part of their application for Kansas licensure.
+Kansas principal candidates must include a copy of their valid Arizona teaching license as part of their application for Kansas licensure.

 Kansas Licensure Application System.